 This unique formula of the regionalized USAF, with its distinct and vital instructors throughout the country, led to the rapid growth of the USAF membership.
 It was a rare opportunity for students in such a vast country to have close access to the spirit and intent of O-Sensei through the teachings of these men.
 Each Shihan portrayed his own unique style and personality, though they shared a dedication to spread O-Sensei’s Aikido.
 The spirit and quality of their instruction attracted a following of students that often spanned the country and crossed regional lines.
 These students were in turn motivated to start dojo and pass on what they had learned, thereby forming a nucleus of the USAF that was directly linked to O-Sensei.

 In 2005, the USAF Board and Shihankai unanimously voted to unify the regions, with the goal of creating a durable centralized organization that would survive its remaining founders and continue the spirit and quality of Aikido as envisioned by O-Sensei.
-With over 4,000 members, the USAF is now governed by a Board of Directors with representatives from many parts of the country, and a Technical Committee overseeing testing and teaching requirements.
-Yamada Sensei acts as both President of the Board and Chairman of the Techincal Committee.
-It is with great appreciation that the USAF remembers its leaders, Yoshioka Sensei who passed away in 1990, Tohei Sensei who passed away in 1999, Kanai Sensei who passed away in 2004 and Sugano Sensei who passed away in 2010.
-Their students and heritage remain an integral part of the USAF, as does Chiba Sensei, who, after founding Birankai International, remains a close, lifelong friend of the USAF.
+With over 4,000 members and 200 dojos, the USAF is now governed by a Board of Directors with representatives from many parts of the country, and a Technical Committee overseeing testing and teaching requirements.
+Effective January 1, 2016 Yamada Sensei acts as both the Technical Advisor and Chief Instructor of the USAF.
+It is with great appreciation that the USAF remembers its leaders, Yoshioka Sensei who passed away in 1990, Tohei Sensei who passed away in 1999, Kanai Sensei who passed away in 2004, Sugano Sensei who passed away in 2010 and Chiba Sensei who passed away in 2015.
+Their students and heritage remain an integral part of the USAF.

 The USAF maintains friendly relationships with other Aikido based organization as part of its role as the US representative to the International Aikido Federation.
 It also has strong relationships with dojo in South America, Europe, Africa, the Middle East and Southeast Asia.
 A bright future for Aikido in the United States is as vital to the USAF as its history.
 A direct lineage to O-Sensei and close relations with Hombu Dojo and Doshu (world leader of Aikido) enhance the unique qualities of the USAF.